katherine983/parametrize_notebooks/README.md

 # parametrize_notebooks
  Tutorial discussing how to parametrize a jupyter notebook with papermill including tips and tricks for getting the most out of it.
+Subtopics include:
+ - using cell tags
+ - using a conda environment with a jupyter notebook
+ - parameterize notebook
+ - use a yaml file to feed parameters
+ - outputing notebook file as html using nbconvert
+ - pipe papermill execution to nbconvert

  ## Requirements
  - python >= 3.7
  - papermill
  - jupyter notebook
+ - ipykernel

  ## Install papermill
  With conda